Nanosensors (company): History

 In 2002, Nanosensors was acquired by and integrated into Switzerland-based NanoWorld.
 It is still an independent business unit.

 Significance

-Researchers have developed a large array of operating modes and methods for Scanning probe microscopy and Atomic Force Microscopy.
-Independently of the method, their use and application requires essentially a versatile SPM- or AFM-instrument which must be equipped with a method-specific SPM or AFM probe.

-As Nanosensors supplies SPM- or AFM-users worldwide with the broadest choice of SPM or AFM probes, some therefore consider this company a "giant" of this industry.
+Researchers have developed an array of operating modes and methods for Scanning probe microscopy and Atomic Force Microscopy.
+The use and application of such methods requires SPM or AFM instruments equipped with method-specific SPM or AFM probes.
+Nanosensors supplies SPM or AFM users worldwide with a range of such method-specific SPM or AFM probes.

-Nanosenors is frequently cited as the supplier of the SPM or AFM probes in nanotechnology research papers (see below) – reflecting its market position and that often it is the only commercial source for these products worldwide.